redrussak/apptentive-documentation/faq.md

     I don’t get this, stuck in Sample & Instructions, also where is the SDK?
   </dt>
   <dd>
-    Can you tell us a bit more about what happened when you tried to create an app?
   In general, once you create an app (either manually or by finding it via search) you can select that app in the upper lefthand corner and view the integration instructions under "Settings".
-If you can tell us a bit more about your experience we can help you out.
-Thanks again for reaching out, I hope we can help solve this problem for you.
   </dd>
 </dl>